 A Polish mechanic, Bronislaw Falborski, who worked in a garage in Kolo, Poland, was ordered to repair a gas van.
 On its appearance, he recalled: “Once I was ordered to repair a vehicle which served to poison with gases . . .
 I think that it was in the summer of 1942.
 The vehicle was roughly 2.50 m [8 feet] high.
 Its length was 6 m [20 feet], but its [width] probably 2.50 m [8 feet].
 The vehicle’s color was black and had the shape of a box.
 The roof was flat and rectangular to its walls.
 I believe that it was lined with sheet metal . . .”

 Falborski explained the design: “I was entrusted with the repair.
 It consisted of replacing a part between the elastic part of the exhaust pipe and the part which led into the vehicle’s interior.
 I clarify that the exhaust pipe did not consist of one piece as in normal vehicles, but of three parts, where the middle part was elastic like a hose.
 Said middle part could either be connected to a pipe located in the floor of the vehicle—with the result that the exhaust gases flowed into the vehicle’s interior—or to the rear part of the exhaust pipe; in that case the exhaust gases flowed into the open like with a normal vehicle.
 When the vehicle was turned in for repairs, the middle part of the pipe was connected with the interior of the vehicle, but the part between these two parts was worn, and I was ordered to replace it.”

 Where were they used?

-Gas vans were used in the Chelmno death camp in Poland and by the Einsatzgruppen in various places in the East.
+Gas vans were used at the Chelmno death camp in Poland and by the Einsatzgruppen in the East.